codemaster138/editron/README.md

 Editron is a lightweight text & code editor.

 ## Installation
-**Note:** Editron is currently only available for macOS El Capitan (Because my computer is too old to build for any other or newer os). **However**, you're alway welcome to build this project from source.
+**Note:** Editron is currently only available for macOS El Capitan (Because my computer is too old to build for any other or newer os). **However**, you're always welcome to build this project from source.

 ### MacOS El Capitan or newer
 **Note:** This might not work on newer systems.
 I can only confirm functionality on El Capitan.